-We do not now plan to hold another public meeting.
-But you may submit a request for a meeting by writing to Bridge Branch, Seventh Coast Guard District at the address under ADDRESSES explaining why one would be beneficial.
+We do not now plan to hold a public meeting.
+But you may submit a request for a meeting by writing to the Seventh Coast Guard District Bridge Branch at the address under ADDRESSES explaining why one would be beneficial.
 If we determine that one would aid this rulemaking, we will hold one at a time and place announced by a later notice in the Federal Register.

 Background and Purpose

-The existing regulations of the Cortez (SR 684) Bridge, mile 87.4, and Anna Maria (SR 64) Bridge, mile 89.2 at Anna Maria, published in 33 CFR 117.287(d)(1) and (2) require the draws to open on signal, except that from 7 a.m. to 6 p.m., the draws need open only on the hour, twenty minutes past the hour and forty minutes past the hour if vessels are present.
+The existing regulations of the Cortez (SR 684) bridge, mile 87.4, and Anna Maria (SR 64) bridge, mile 89.2 at Anna Maria, published in 33 CFR 117.287(d)(1) and (2) require the draw to open on signal, except that from 7 a.m. to 6 p.m., the draw need open only on the hour, twenty minutes past the hour and forty minutes past the hour if vessels are present.

-On June 1, 2005, the city officials of Holmes Beach, in cooperation with the cities of Anna Maria and Bradenton Beach and the Town of Longboat Key, requested that the Coast Guard review the existing regulations governing the operation of the Cortez and Anna Maria Bridges due to their concern that the current drawbridge regulations were not meeting the needs of vehicle traffic.
+On June 1, 2005, the City officials of Holmes Beach in cooperation with the cities of Anna Maria and Bradenton Beach and the Town of Longboat Key requested that the Coast Guard review the existing regulations governing the operation of the Cortez and Anna Maria bridges, because they think the current drawbridge regulations are not meeting the needs of vehicle traffic.

 Discussion of Proposed Rule

-This proposed rule would require the Cortez (SR 684) and Anna Maria (SR 64) bridges, miles 87.4 and 89.2, at Anna Maria to open on signal, except that from May 16 through January 14, from 6 a.m. to 7 p.m., the draw need open only on the hour, twenty minutes past the hour and forty minutes past the hour.
-From January 15 through May 15, the draws need open only on the hour and half-hour from 6 a.m. to 7 p.m.
+This proposed rule would require the Cortez (SR 684) and Anna Maria (SR 64) bridges, miles 87.4 and 89.2, at Anna Maria to open on the hour and half-hour if vessels are present, except that the draws need not open from 7:35 a.m. to 8:29 a.m. and from 4:35 p.m. to 5:29 p.m.
 The objective of this revision is to improve vehicle traffic flow on SR 684 and SR 64, especially during peak periods of increased road congestion.

 Under the Regulatory Flexibility Act (5 U.S.C.
-601-612), we have considered whether this proposed rule would have Start Printed Page 65444a significant economic impact on a substantial number of small entities.
-The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
+601-612), we have considered whether this proposed rule would have a significant economic impact on a substantial number of small entities.
+The term “small entities” comprises small business, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.

-If you think that your business, organization, or governmental jurisdiction qualifies as a small entity and that this rule would have a significant economic impact on it, please submit a comment to the Seventh Coast Guard District Bridge Branch at the address under ADDRESSES explaining why you think it qualifies and how and to what degree this proposed rule would economically affect it.
+If you think that your business, organization, or governmental jurisdiction qualifies as a small entity and that this rule would have a significant economic impact on it, Start Printed Page 48092please submit a comment to the Seventh Coast Guard District Bridge Branch at the address under ADDRESSES explaining why you think it qualifies and how and to what degree this proposed rule would economically affect it.

 Assistance for Small Entities

 Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
 L. 104-121), we want to assist small entities in understanding this proposed rule so that they can better evaluate its effects on them and participate in the rulemaking.
-If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact the Seventh Coast Guard District Bridge Branch at the address under ADDRESSES.
+If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact the person listed under FOR FURTHER INFORMATION CONTACT.
 The Coast Guard will not retaliate against small entities that question or complain about this rule or any policy or action of the Coast Guard.